SalesforceFoundation/SFDO-API/README.md

   end
 ```

+NOTE: in the future we will remove the need to use true_object_name() from calling code when creating and selecting custom objects,
+but for now this is how it works.

-Note that when using delete_one_foo or delete_all_foo do not use any namespace value, SFDO-API does that for you
+When using delete_one_foo or delete_all_foo do not use any namespace value, SFDO-API does that for you

 ```ruby
   def delete_gaus_via_api